-Upon application by a responsible LEA, theUpon application by a responsible LEA, theNo substantive change to thisSecretary may permit, in exceptional circumstances, a special education placement in an independentSecretary may permit, in exceptional circumstances, a special education placement to SBE Rule 2223, et seq. but that has not been approved to receive public tuition under Rule 2229.
-In instances in which theUpon application by a responsible LEA, the Secretary may permit, in exceptional circumstances, a special education placement in an approved ineligible to receive public funds school that is approved pursuant to Section 2224 (Application and Keapplication for Approval Process) butNo substantive change to this Secretary may permit, in exceptional circumstances, a special education placement in an approved ineligible to receive public funds school that is approved pursuant to Section 2224 (Application and Keapplication for Approval Process) butSection Descriptor Added. section. a special education placement in an independent school that is approved pursuant to SBE Rule 2223, et seq. but that has not been approved to receive publica special education placement in an approved ineligible to receive public funds school that is approved pursuant to Section 2224 (Application and Section Descriptor Added. school that is approved pursuant to SBE Rule 2223, etineligible to receive public funds school that isseq. but that has not been approved to receive publicapproved pursuant to Section 2224 (Application andSection Descriptor Added. seq. but that has not been approved to receive public approved pursuant to Section 2224 (Application and Section Descriptor Added.
-1 fulfion linder Kille 77.9 In instances in Which the $1$ Keappilication for Approval.
-Approval Processi bilt Secretary grants such approval, tuition and that has not been approved to receive public tuition associated otherwise allowable costs shall be under Section 2229 (Approval to Receive Public Section Descriptor Added. reimbursable under subchapter 2 of Chapter 101 of Tuition; Special Education Approval).
-In instances in Title 16 of the Vermont Statutes Annotated.
-Anywhich the Secretary grants such approval, tuition person aggrieved by the Secretary's decision may file and associated otherwise allowable costs shall be an appeal with the State Board pursuant to 16 V.S.A. reimbursable under subchapter 2 of Chapter 101 of § 828.
+Upon application by a responsible LEA, the Upon application by a responsible LEA, the No substantive change to this section.
+Secretary may permit, in exceptional circumstances, Secretary may permit, in exceptional circumstances, - a special education placement in an independent a special education placement in an approved school that is approved pursuant to SBE Rule 2223, et ineligible to receive public funds school that is seq. but that has not been approved to receive public approved pursuant to Section 2224 (Application and Section Descriptor Added. tuition under Rule 2229.
+In instances in which the Reapplication for Approval; Approval Process) but • Secretary grants such approval, tuition and that has not been approved to receive public tuition associated otherwise allowable costs shall be under Section 2229 (Approval to Receive Public Section Descriptor Added. reimbursable under subchapter 2 of Chapter 101 of Tuition; Special Education Approval).
+In instances in - Title 16 of the Vermont Statutes Annotated.
+Any which the Secretary grants such approval, tuition person aggrieved by the Secretary's decision may file and associated otherwise allowable costs shall be an appeal with the State Board pursuant to 16 V.S.A. reimbursable under subchapter 2 of Chapter 101 of § 828.
 Title 16 of the Vermont Statutes Annotated.
 Any person aggrieved by the Secretary's decision may file an appeal with the Board pursuant to 16 V.S.A. § 828. (a) Exceptional circumstances exist when: (a) Exceptional circumstances exist when: 1.
-After reasonable efforts, the LEA cannot locate an (1) After reasonable efforts, the LEA cannot locate an appropriate public or independent school approved appropriate public or independent school approved for special education purposes pursuant to Section for special education purposes pursuant to SBE Rule 2229 to serve children with the category of disability 2229 to serve children with the category of disability under which the child was determined to be eligible under which the child was determined to be eligible for special education; and for special education; and 2.
+After reasonable efforts, the LEA cannot locate an (1) After reasonable efforts, the LEA cannot locate an appropriate public or independent school approved appropriate public or independent school approved for special education purposes pursuant to Section for special education purposes pursuant to SBE Rule 2229 to serve children with the category of disability 2229 to serve children with the category of disability under which the child was determined to be eligible under which the child was determined to be eligible for special education; and for special education; and - - 2.
 The proposed placement is deemed appropriate by (2) The proposed placement is deemed appropriate the child's IEP team. by the child's IEP team. (b) The Secretary may specify conditions under (b) The Secretary may specify conditions under which the placement is to be carried out. which the placement is to be carried out.
 Section 2231 Written Agreements Required.
 Section 2231.
 Written Agreements Required 2231.1 Agreement as to Costs.
-2231.1 Agreement as to Costs.
+2231.1 Agreement as to Costs